How Long Does A Misdemeanor Stay On Your Record In Nebraska?

 “Any person arrested due to the error of a law enforcement agency may file a petition with the district court for an order to expunge the criminal history record information related to such error.
 The petition shall be filed in the district court of the county in which the petitioner was arrested.
 The county attorney shall be named as the respondent and shall be served with a copy of the petition.
 The court may grant the petition and issue an order to expunge such information if the petitioner shows by clear and convincing evidence that the arrest was due to error by the arresting law enforcement agency.”

-If you wish to have an arrest record expunged, or wish to find out how to expunge a record of conviction from another state, contact Petersen Criminal Defense Law 24 hours a day at 402-509-8070 to discuss your case with an experienced Nebraska criminal defense attorney.
+If you wish to have an arrest record expunged in Nebraska, or wish to find out how to expunge a record of conviction from another state, contact Petersen Criminal Defense Law.